 Armenia Pet Passport & Import Regulations

 There will be no quarantine imposed on your pet when entering Armenia as long as the following requirements are met.
-Unless otherwise stated, the regulations below apply to domestic dogs, cats and ferrets including service and emotional support dogs and cats.
+Unless otherwise stated, the regulations below apply to domestic dogs and cats including service and emotional support dogs and cats.

-Armenia does not require that your pet be identified with a pet microchip, but it is recommended that you microchip your pet and register your contact information prior to traveling as a means of identification should your pet be lost or separated from you.
+Armenia does not require that your pet be identified with a pet microchip; however, it is strongly recommended that pet owners identify their pets with a microchip prior to traveling as a means of identification.

 Dogs should also be vaccinated against Distemper, Hepatitis, Viral Enteritis, Parvovirus, Parainfluenza, Adenovirus infections and Leptospiros.